oxidecomputer/newtype-uuid/README.md

 The MSRV of this crate is **Rust 1.60.** In general, this crate will follow the MSRV of the underlying `uuid` crate.

+## Alternatives

+- [`typed-uuid`](https://crates.io/crates/typed-uuid): generally similar, but with a few design decisions that are different.

 ## License